What is PCOS?

 What is the treatment for PCOS?

 Polycystic Ovarian Syndrome (PCOS) affects how a woman’s body produces and releases eggs, often making it difficult to get pregnant.
-PCOS can also cause an imbalance in the hormones estrogen and progesterone.
+PCOS can also cause an imbalance in the hormones oestrogen and progesterone.

 The treatment for PCOS is often different depending on the symptoms and severity of the condition.
 Some women may be able to manage their symptoms with lifestyle changes, while others may need medication or surgery.